International Federation of Workers' Education Associations: Foundation Skills for Social Change Certificate Programme

 The Foundation Skills for Social Change Certificate Programme (FSSC) provides courses aimed at grassroots leaders in community organisations and trade unions.
 Past programmes have included courses on youth civic and political mobilisation; participatory learning and research methods; women’s leadership; and organising for the social protection of vulnerable workers.
 The courses are designed by IFWEA affiliates who have expertise in these fields.

 Study Circles for Social Change Programme

 The Study Circles for Social Change Programme (SCSC) promotes study circles by training potential study circle facilitators.
 The study circles promote collective learning.
 The programme also brings study circle facilitators from different countries together online to share information on a global basis.
 Programmes have also included film clubs, dance clubs and theatre groups for social change.

-Youth Globalisation Awareness Programme
+Youth Global Awareness Programme

-The annual Youth Globalisation Awareness Programme (YGAP) run by IFWEA brings together young educators, trade union and youth leaders from around the globe.
+The annual Youth Global Awareness Programme (YGAP) run by IFWEA brings together young educators, trade union and youth leaders from around the globe.
 The programme, run in Cape Town, South Africa, raises awareness around global worker education issues.
 It is designed to mentor and develop young leaders in the field of worker education.